nickrusso42518/zhong/README.md

 ## Advanced Usage
 Detailed explanation:
   * `-i`: Pass in a CSV import file.
 The file must contain exactly 3 columns: chinese,pinyin,english.
-You can check the `all.csv` file for an example of proper formatting.
-The file may include comments beginning with the `#` symbol, just like Python or YAML.
-Defaults to `all.csv` which is my current (and constantly growing) general-purpose list.
+You can check the `default.csv` file for an example of proper formatting.
+The file may include comments beginning with the `#` symbolas in Python or YAML.
+Defaults to `default.csv` which is my current (and constantly growing) general-purpose list.

   * `-s`: Enable nosound mode.
 This disables audio narration of the Chinese